Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The second floor includes additional space for:

-Phase 3 is planned to provide additional inmate housing, medical services, and programs for the jail.
+Phase 3 is planned to provide additional inmate housing, medical services, and programs for the jail if needed.

 Phase 4 is planned to expand the Service Center in New Richmond.
 Projections show the building will need an addition in approximately 10 years to accommodate the growing needs of the health and human services departments.

 To meet the growing need of our County we will need to expand the Government Center.
-Currently interest rates are at a historic low.
-If we wait to build, it could cost taxpayers tens of millions of dollars more in interest and inflationary cost of building materials for the same proposed design.
+Interest rates are still at historic lows but are expected to rise throughout the year and in the coming years.

-The projected maximum budget for phase 2 of the Government Center expansion is $87,436,451.
+After receiving feedback from the County Board, we have decreased the projected maximum budget for phase 2 of the Government Center expansion to $80 Million.
 The final amount we borrow may be lower.
 The cost for this phase will not exceed this amount.

 To pay for the expansion of this phase, property taxes would increase based off your equalized property value.
 The dollar amounts shown in the graph below represent the maximum change to your property taxes.
-This amount will gradually drop back down over the years as the debt is repaid.
+This amount will gradually drop back down over the years.

 We know that no one likes seeing their property taxes increase, but did you know that County taxes account for less than 20% of the average property tax bill?
 That's means less than 20 cents on every dollar you pay in property taxes goes to fund important services like 9-1-1 dispatch and our Sheriff’s Department, Court Services, and keeping our roads clear in the winter.
 The expansion will help ensure our services keep up with the growing needs of our County.